EKanshK2001/neetcode-problems/README.md

 site: https://neetcode.io/practice

-I've been doing the neetcode 150 and blind 75 problems.
+I've been attempting the neetcode 150 and blind 75 problems.

 These are some problems whose solutions I upload as I've taken the #30dayschallenge for consistency.